pete-arif/epg/README.md

 # What to know before using this EPG
 - This EPG is free-of-charge and **NOT for sale** at any platforms!
 You can use these links for your YouTube tutorials, blogs, and more.
 - All rights reserved to the respective companies.
 Special thanks to Astro, RTM and unifi TV for providing the channel guide.

+# Viewing EPG on your PC
+You can download the EPG data (see "What's available in the guides") and open it with any compatible XMLTV viewer.
+I recommend using [ERD XMLTV Viewer](https://erdesigns.eu/app/freeware/view/4).

 # Credits
 Thanks to Khalis (@hantu08 on Telegram) for helping me doing some WebGrab+Plus stuffs, including:
  - Access to unifi TV Channel Guide directly from playtv@unifi